 We know that not every homeowner has a large budget for bathroom remodeling, which is why we put together this list of 7 beautiful bathroom makeovers on a tight budget.

-Here’s 7 different bathroom makeovers on a tight budget that are perfect for all homeowners.
+Here are 7 different bathroom makeovers on a tight budget that is perfect for all homeowners.

 1. Create One Accent Wall

 Tiling is an expensive job if you get it done right.
 There’s no denying that the right tiles will make all the difference to your bathroom.
 However, they’ll gobble up all your budget if you let them.

 You certainly can have tiles on a budget, you’ll just have to decide where in your bathroom needs them the most.
 If you are on a serious budget, stick to tiling the essential areas, such as:

 If you can stretch a little further, put a tile accent wall up, too.
 These often look fantastic above the sink, creating a natural focal point in the room.
 A good tip is to keep wall colors neutral and use tiles in your chosen color scheme.